 About Aquilegia McKana Giant Mix

 Delicate and intricate in design, Aquilegia McKana Giants exquisite springtime blooms dance high above their mounds of lacy foliage.
 They are an easy way to bring color to the shady parts of the garden and can bloom well into summer.
 While deer pass them by, the hummingbirds hover ready to perform their pollinating job.
-The University of Washington and Minnesota also consider Aquiligia deer resistant plants.
+The University of Washington and Minnesota also consider Aquilegia deer resistant plants.
 Colors can range from shades of blues, pinks, purple, and red with contrasting petals.

 Aquilegia McKana Giant Mix